D-Generation X: In Your House: Event

 The opening bout was the final match in a tournament to determine the inaugural WWF Light Heavyweight Champion, with Brian Christopher facing Taka Michinoku.
-The match ended when Christopher attempted to give Michinoku a Tennessee Jam, and missed, enabling Michinoku to hit Christopher with the Michinoku Driver, and then pin him to win the title.
+The match ended when Christopher attempted to give Michinoku a Tennessee Jam and missed, enabling Michinoku to hit Christopher with the Michinoku Driver, and then pin him to win the title.

 The second bout was a six-man tag team match pitting the Disciples of Apocalypse against Los Boricuas.
 Los Boricuas won the bout by pinfall following a leg drop by Miguel Pérez Jr.

-The third bout was a "toughman match" between Marc Mero, and professional boxer Butterbean.
-The match ended in the fourth round; when Mero gave Butterbean a low blow, causing a disqualification.
+The third bout was a "toughman match" between Marc Mero and professional boxer Butterbean.
+The match ended in the fourth round when Mero gave Butterbean a low blow, causing a disqualification.
 Mero then attacked Butterbean with a stool until being driven away.

 The fourth bout saw WWF Tag Team Champions the New Age Outlaws defend their titles against the Legion of Doom.
-The match ended when Henry Godwinn came to the ring, and hit Animal with a "slop bucket", after which, Hawk seized the bucket, and used it to hit Billy Gunn, resulting in the Legion of Doom being disqualified.
+The match ended when Henry Godwinn came to the ring and hit Animal with a "slop bucket", after which Hawk seized the bucket, and used it to hit Billy Gunn, resulting in the Legion of Doom being disqualified.

 The fifth bout was a "Boot Camp match" between Sgt.
-Slaughter, and Triple H. The match ended when Slaughter applied the Cobra Clutch to Triple H, only for Triple H's bodyguard Chyna to give him a low blow, enabling Triple H to hit Slaughter with the Pedigree, and pin him.
+Slaughter and Triple H. The match ended when Slaughter applied the Cobra Clutch to Triple H, only for Triple H's bodyguard Chyna to give him a low blow, enabling Triple H to hit Slaughter with the Pedigree, and pin him.

-The sixth bout was a singles match between Jeff Jarrett, and The Undertaker, with an added stipulation that the winner would become the number one contender for the WWF Championship.
-Jarrett won the match by disqualification, after Kane entered the ring to attack The Undertaker, chokeslamming Jarrett after he got in his way.
-After Kane left the ring, Jarrett attacked The Undertaker from behind, only to be choke-slammed again.
+The sixth bout was a singles match between Jeff Jarrett and The Undertaker, with an added stipulation that the winner would become the number one contender for the WWF Championship.
+Jarrett won the match by disqualification after Kane entered the ring to attack The Undertaker, chokeslamming Jarrett after he got in his way.
+After Kane left the ring, Jarrett attacked The Undertaker from behind, only to be chokeslammed once again.

 The seventh bout saw WWF Intercontinental Champion "Stone Cold" Steve Austin defend his title against "The Rock" Rocky Maivia.
-The match began with Austin driving a pickup truck to ringside, and brawling with Maivia's Nation of Domination allies, eventually back body dropping D'Lo Brown through the truck's windshield.
+The match began with Austin driving his pickup truck to ringside, and brawling with Maivia's Nation of Domination allies, eventually back body dropping D'Lo Brown through the truck's windshield.
 Towards the end of the match, Austin accidentally gave a Stone Cold Stunner to the referee.
-Austin then gave a Stone Cold Stunner to Rocky, and pinned him to retain the title, with a second referee counting the pinfall.
+Austin then gave a Stone Cold Stunner to Rocky and pinned him to retain the title, with a second referee counting the pinfall.

 The main event saw WWF Champion Shawn Michaels defend his title against Ken Shamrock.
-The match ended when Shamrock applied an ankle lock to Michaels, upon which, Michaels' D-Generation X allies Triple H, and Chyna attacked Shamrock before Michaels could submit, resulting in Shamrock winning the bout by disqualification (meaning the title did not change hands).
+The match ended when Shamrock applied an ankle lock to Michaels, upon which Michaels' D-Generation X allies Triple H and Chyna attacked Shamrock before Michaels could submit, resulting in Shamrock winning the bout by disqualification (meaning the title did not change hands).
 Following the match, Owen Hart made his return to the WWF, viciously attacking Michaels before retreating into the audience.